creative-workflow/capistrano-container/README.md

 This project is in an early stage but helps me alot dealing with my container deployments and keeps my code clean.
 It is not only ment for docker, but at the moment it only supports docker, feel free to contribute =)

-This gem does not handle Dockerfiles or such things, for that there are enough capistrano modules available.
+This gem does not handle Dockerfiles (build, push, etc.) but handles docker container on your dev or staging system.

-Container auto detect if they should execute on local or remote depending on stage (see below).
+The container implememnation auto detects if it should run on local or remote docker-engine(see below).

 ## Installation